 If you have current business needs that need financing during slow months, consider getting a small business loan to tide you over.
 You can get a loan during off-peak months, and repay it when there’s a boost in profits.

-Take for example equipment financing where instead of paying for the full cost of equipment upfront, you can pay it through installments from a lender.
+Take for example equipment financing where instead of paying for the full cost of equipment upfront, you can pay it through instalments from a lender.
 The loan will focus more on how much the equipment will cost instead of your personal credit score.
 Your equipment financing will last for the expected lifespan of the equipment, so you won’t have to pay for longer than you’ll get to use it for.

 You could also apply for a business credit card from the bank.
 It’s a popular form of small business finance, but the interest rate is usually high.
 Banks and other financial providers do offer an interest-free period on charges, so you can do repayments without having to pay for interest.